-When Andrea Taber, owner the Ever So Humble Pie Company in East Walpole, talked to the Boston Herald about her refusal to accept welfare money for her products at a Braintree farmer's market she never expected what was going to happen next.
+When Andrea Taber, owner the Ever So Humble Pie Company in East Walpole, talked to the Boston Herald about at a Braintree farmer's market she never expected what was going to happen next.

 Her story was on the front page of the Boston Herald last Wednesday and her position garnered reaction - good and bad - from thousands of people across the country.